• Skip to primary navigation

 The batter will seperate slightly but once mixed together again, it is fine.

-Pakora Batter on it's own minus the Chicken, keeps well in the fridge for up to 3 days.
+Pakora Batter on its own minus the Chicken, keeps well in the fridge for up to 1 week.

 How do I make Chicken Pakoras in an Air Fryer?